AI-for-Health-Data/FairMultimodal/README.md

 *Core idea*: **Weight each modality by how *fair* it is.**
 During training FAME computes **EDDI (Error-Distribution Disparity Index)** and dynamically up-weights modalities that are more equitable.

-The repo reproduces every experiment in the paper—baselines, ablations & the full FAME model—on public **MIMIC-III/IV** data.
+The repo reproduces every experiment in the paper—baselines, ablations & the full FAME model—on public **MIMIC-III** data.

 ---